 Police helicopter footage of a crash in Northwest Baltimore.
 Credit: Baltimore Police Department via source

-Baltimore Police policies on chasing fleeing suspects prohibit a pursuit for a stolen vehicle, but say that they may give chase if there “exists probable cause to believe the fleeing suspect committed a felony which resulted, or could have resulted, in death or serious bodily injury.”
+Police policies prohibit pursuits for stolen vehicles but allow chases if there “exists probable cause to believe the fleeing suspect committed a felony which results, or could have result, in death or serious bodily injury.”